YaYoucef/Machine-Learning-Anomaly-Detection/README.md

 the weights for each parameter to optimize the performance of your system.
 The fixed weights should reflect their relative importance and contribution to the trust score.

+• TCR can be valued at 30% of the total WTCR = 30%.

+• AFS can be valued at 30% of the total WAFS = 30%

+• CR can be valued at 20% of the total WCR = 20%.

+• DRS can be valued at 20% of the total WDRS = 20%.

+## 5. Composite Trust Score Calculation:
+Compute the overall trust score using the weighted sum of normal‐ ized metrics:

+Trust Score= (TCR* WTCR)+(AFS*WAFS) +(CR*WCR)+(DRS* WDRS) (1)
+This trust score reflects the participant’s reliability and behavior comprehensively.

+• TCR and AFS have the highest weights (30%) because they represent direct and proactive indicators of trust and reliability.
+• CR and DRS are weighted slightly lower (20%) since they are more reactive and provide secondary support to the overall trust model.